alinnman/celestial-navigation/INSTALL.md

 ## Installation

+### About operating systems

+All development and testing has sofar been done on Linux (Ubuntu), Android and Google Colab.
+Nothing has (yet) been tested in MS Windows.
+The scripts have known bugs preventing them to be run on MS Windows.
+These bugs will be corrected later on.

 ### A mobile app (Android)

 A mobile app has been developed but it is still in alpha stage and not